entando/entando-docs/vuepress/docs/next/docs/curate/local-hub-bundle-versions-faq.md

 ## How bundle versions are installed from the ECR

-When the user decides to install a version of the bundle, the ECR checks the provided tag in the git repository and clones locally just the content of the repository for that tag.
+When the user decides to install a version of the bundle, the Local Hub checks the provided tag in the Git repository and clones locally just the content of the repository for that tag.

-For this reason it's important that for each provided tag in the custom-resource a corresponding tag is available in the git repository, otherwise the ECR will not be able to donwload the bundle and will throw an error.
-Note that the ECR can only see published tags, so make sure that all the time you create a new tag in your git repository you publish it to the remote repository too.
+For this reason it's important that for each provided tag in the custom-resource a corresponding tag is available in the Git repository, otherwise the Local Hub will not be able to donwload the bundle and will throw an error.
+Note that the Local Hub can only see published tags, so make sure that all the time you create a new tag in your Git repository you publish it to the remote repository too.